It was a fabulous FestiShell!

 While scoping out the exhibits, I ran into Shelling Sistah Diane Parr and her fiancé Eric from New York.
 So nice to finally meet you, Diane!

-It’s always fun to see shelling friends Brian FL), Lynn (St Thomas), Laurel (CA), and Anne (MN).
+It’s always fun to seeing Brian, Lynn (St Thomas), Laurel (CA), and Anne (MN).

 The sailors valentines seemed more magnificent than ever this year.